 One such example is the $\nu$DM interaction mediated by the sterile neutrino portal, introduced to address small-scale structure tensions in $\Lambda$CDM~\cite{Bertoni:2014mva,Batell:2017rol,Batell:2017cmf}.
-In this case, depending on the mass splitting between the DM and an additional, heavier dark state in the model, $\rm{u}_{\nu\rm{DM}}$ can be effectively constant with temperature in a limited range of $z$ before recombination, while decreasing rapidly outside this range at both higher and lower redshifts~\cite{Brax:2023tvn}; cf. also earlier discussion~\cite{Boehm:2003hm}.
+In this case, depending on the mass splitting between the DM and an additional, heavier dark state in the model, $u_{\nu\rm{DM}}$ can be effectively constant with temperature in a limited range of $z$ before recombination, while decreasing rapidly outside this range at both higher and lower redshifts~\cite{Brax:2023tvn}; cf. also earlier discussion~\cite{Boehm:2003hm}.
 Redshift-limited enhancements in the interaction parameter $u_{\nu\textrm{DM}}$ can also be obtained in the resonant regime~\cite{Trojanowski:2025oro}, which highlights the importance of probing $\nu$DM interactions using a wide range of cosmological and astrophysical observables.
 In this work, the assumption of a constant $\nu$DM scattering cross section serves as a simplified phenomenological approximation.
 This approach allows us to capture the essential impact of $\nu$DM interactions without making the analysis overly model-dependent.